John Kewley (mine engineer): Medal of the Order of St John of Jerusalem

 At a meeting of the general committee of the Snaefell Mine Disaster Fund, presided over by the Lieutenant Governor of the Isle of Man, John Henniker-Major, 5th Baron Henniker was held on Monday 13 September 1897, at which it was announced that the Lieutenant Governor had been successful in obtaining for Captain John Kewley and Mr G. Williams under the Metalliferous Mines Regulation Act for the Inspection of Mines in the Isle of Man, the Medal of the Honourable Order of the Knight of St John of Jerusalem.
 The medal was rewarded for the self-sacrificing exertion and distinguished bravery displayed under the most trying and hazardous circumstances in their heroic efforts to save life and succour the helpless in connection with the disaster.
 Governor Henniker was a Knight of Justice of the Honourable Order and as such he had been requested to make the presentation on behalf of the Prince of Wales.
 The presentation took place at the Working Men's Institute, Laxey, on Saturday 25 September.

 Death

 It is said that Capt.
 Kewley never fully recovered from his exertions during the rescue and recovery of the miners in connection to the disaster.
-John Kewley passed away at the Snaefell Mine on 2 February 1905.
+John Kewley died at the Snaefell Mine on 2 February 1905.
 He was 73 years of age.